 By: Cori Cross, MD, FAAP

-Learn the rating lingo.
-Raters often use quotas or threshold levels for scenes with violence, sex and swearing, that, once reached, push a movie into a higher rating bracket.
-Although this may make sense for filmmakers, it is often difficult to navigate for parents who may not want their child exposed to certain content, such as vulgar language.
-For them, even one "f-word" may be too many.
+Raters often use quotas for scenes that have violence, sex and swearing.
+Once these quotas are reached, the movie is pushed into a higher rating bracket.
+Although this may make sense for filmmakers, it can be difficult for parents to navigate.
+For instance, you may not want your child exposed to certain content, such as vulgar language.
+For you, even one "f-word" may be too many.

-Family-friendly resources.
-When co-viewing isn't an option, there are reputable, independent parent resources such as
+When co-viewing or listening isn't an option, you can refer to reputable, independent resources such as

 The TV Parental Guidelines

 (see chart below) are usually included within local TV listings.
 Ratings aren't used for news programs.
 The AAP recommends keeping young children away from repetitive graphic images and sounds that may appear on news programs—especially after a

 If you want older children to watch the news, record it ahead of time.
 That way, you can preview it before you sit down with them to watch it.
 Then, as you watch it together, you can pause and have a discussion when you need to.